MontiCore/sysmlv2/README.md

 has a number of special constructs that resemble modelling concepts).

 ```
-standard library package 'Vehicles' {        // a SysML block diagram
+standard library package 'Vehicles' {
+  import ISQ::TorqueValue;
-  private import ScalarValues::*;
+  import ScalarValues::*;
-  block Vehicle;
-  block Truck is Vehicle;
+  part def Automobile;
+  alias Car for Automobile;
-  value type Torque is ISQ::TorqueValue;
+  alias Torque for ISQ::TorqueValue;
 }
 ```

-This textual form will play a major role in the exchange of models between tools thus allowing to build toolchains, as well as in the versioning of models, e.g. in github, and also in the efficient definition of models by people who prepare textual notations.
+This textual form will play a major role in the exchange of models between tools thus allowing to build toolchains, as well as in the versioning of models, e.g., in Github, and also in the efficient definition of models by people who prepare textual notations.

 It is therefore highly relevant to have consistent parsing mechanisms available.
-The [SysML v2 Pilot-Implementation](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation) contains e.g. a parser for this textual notation.
+The [SysML v2 Pilot-Implementation](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation) contains a parser for this textual notation.

-We know from the definition of programming languages, that it is, however, helpful to provide a second source parser, such that parsing results can be compared and therefore compilers, lints, checkers of context conditions and other advanced tooling, receive the level of quality desired for industrial use.
+We know from the definition of programming languages, that it is, however, helpful to provide a second source parser, such that parsing results can be compared and therefore compilers, linters, checkers of context conditions and other advanced tooling, receive the level of quality desired for industrial use.

 ## Capabilities of this Parser for SysML v2